AmineLadrem/MC_Static_Website/NECESSARY_INSTRUCTIONS.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-4/ update your php.ini ( from wampserver by adding this code instead) --> search smtp in your php.ini (press Ctrl F to search ) and add the path to the sendmail file.executable it should look like this --> sendmail_path = "D:\wamp\sendmail\sendmail.exe -t -i"
+4/ update your php.ini( you will find it in the task bar , then by left click on wampserver's icon , go to php-->php-->php.ini) ( from wampserver by adding this code instead) .then, search [mail function] in your php.ini (press Ctrl F to search ) and add the path to the sendmail file.executable it should look like this --> sendmail_path = "C:\wamp64\sendmail\sendmail.exe -t -i"
+//modifier le fichier php.ini (se trouve par click gauche sur l'icon de wampserver se trouve sur la barre de tache ->php->php.ini)(apres clicker Ctrl+F et  rechercher
+ [mail function] et copier le code suivant)

-5/ put in comments all the code from the mail function until the sendmail_path  / your code should look like this
+5/ put in comments all the code from the mail function until the sendmail_path :
+//metter des ( ; ) au debut de chaque ligne apres  [mail function] jusqu'a sendmail_path , en copiant le code suivant  :

 [mail function]